pjavadi84/pjavadi84.github.io/_posts/2019-12-05-movie_app_walkthrough.markdown

 ```

 ### moviepod/lib/moviepod/movie.rb
 This file is the movie object, where Ruby will know what the movie is about and what attributes it is composed of.
 How would I know what?
-That's where I look into the api website and research what data it can provide to the developer:
+That's where I look into the api website and research what pertinent data is crutial that can be provided to the user:

 ```
 class MoviePod::Movie